 The Coastal NPS Work Group facilitates information sharing between federal agencies and states, working with states individually and collectively to respond to water quality issues.
 The Work Group meets regularly to discuss priority Management Measures and other relevant topics, providing insight and information sharing to support states in attaining water quality goals.

 Co-Chairs: Kim Cole and Steve Holland

 The purpose of the Communications Work Group is to equip the CSO membership and staff with communications tools and messages that clearly communicate the value of coastal management programs and advance support for CSO and the CZMA.
-Work Group members to provide input and guidance on messaging materials, connections with social media campaigns, and participate in communications community of practice.
+Work Group Members provide input and guidance on messaging materials, identify connections with social media campaigns, and participate in communications community of practice.

 CSO Legal Council